dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T950: Punitive measures should only be last resorts.
+### T950: Other discipline forms should fail before using harsh measures as a last resort.

 |Support|
 |---|